dmanzer2/vorex/_posts/2015-11-02-why-invoicing-a-client-is-a-headache-and-how-to-solve-it.md

 Raise your hand if you just love dealing with the monthly invoicing.
 Yeah, thought so.

-Until we get to a world in where we’re paying for everything with life credits and Justin Timberlake is a poor hustler on the run from the authorities (what, didn’t anyone see [that movie?](http://www.imdb.com/title/tt1637688/)), businesses need to track time, track resources and deal with invoicing.<!--more-->
+Until we get to a world in where we’re paying for everything with life credits and Justin Timberlake is a poor hustler on the run from the authorities (what, didn’t anyone see [that movie?](http://www.imdb.com/title/tt1637688/)), businesses need to track time, track resources and deal with invoicing.

 ![project management software](https://media.giphy.com/media/KSbUl3jEcw57W/giphy.gif){: .aligncenter}